philwade/introduction-to-elm/notes.md

 # What is it
-like react or angular, V in MVC haskell/ml like syntax, not quite haskell (type classes) currently 0.18, used by a couple smaller companies as part of their code base
+like react or angular, V in MVC if you've used redux, it follows the store/action/reactive pattern (came from elm) haskell/ml like syntax, not quite haskell (type classes) currently 0.18, used by a couple smaller companies as part of their code base